 Fees: 10 week course £225

-This ten week course is focused upon a chosen script, this time Martin McDonagh's The Pillowman.
+This ten week course is focused upon a chosen script, this time Anthony Neilson's comedy The Lying Kind.
 With the teacher as director and students as actors, we will explore the world of the play, the characters, and relationships within it, as well as looking at the language of the script and understanding the play in its theatrical framework.

 Along with rehearsal of scenes from the play, there will be an intensive focus on the other skills that inform the work on the script such as ensemble acting, the actor-audience relationship, staging, physicality, characterization and text analysis; culminating in a performance for friends and family in week 10.

 Each Amateur Theatre course is based on a different play.
-The previous courses have explored modern and classical pieces such as: David Mamet's Sexual Perversity in Chicago, Harold Pinter's Betrayal, Alan Ayckbourn's Bedroom Farce, Tennessee Williams' A Streetcar Named Desire, Edward Albee’s Who’s afraid of Virginia Woolf, Sophie Treadwell’s Machinal, Arthur Miller’s Crucible, Moira Buffini’s Gabriel, Shakespeare’s Tempest, Tony Kushner’s Angels in America, Patrick Marber's Closer, Henrik Ibsen's A Doll's House, Chekhov's Uncle Vanya, Samuel Beckett's Waiting for Godot, Shakespeare's Romeo and Juliet, Dario Fo's Accidental Death of an Anarchist, Lucy Prebble's The Effect..
+The previous courses have explored modern and classical pieces such as: David Mamet's Sexual Perversity in Chicago, Harold Pinter's Betrayal, Alan Ayckbourn's Bedroom Farce, Tennessee Williams' A Streetcar Named Desire, Edward Albee’s Who’s afraid of Virginia Woolf, Sophie Treadwell’s Machinal, Arthur Miller’s Crucible, Moira Buffini’s Gabriel, Shakespeare’s Tempest, Tony Kushner’s Angels in America, Patrick Marber's Closer, Henrik Ibsen's A Doll's House, Chekhov's Uncle Vanya, Samuel Beckett's Waiting for Godot, Shakespeare's Romeo and Juliet, Dario Fo's Accidental Death of an Anarchist, Lucy Prebble's The Effect, Martin Mc Donagh's The Pillowman..

 The drama course is spread over 10 weekly sessions of 2 hours each.
 We keep group sizes small in order for the facilitator to give you a lot of individual feedback to encourage an intimate, friendly, and fun atmosphere in which you can learn and grow.